timnallen/ps-code-challenge/readme.md

 I was able to successfully import the data into my development DB.
 I confirmed it using the Rails Console.
 I will commit my progress.

-3) Add a varchar column to the table called `category`.
+#### 3) Add a varchar column to the table called `category`.

 I added a varchar category column to the street_cafes table using a rails migration.
 I will commit.

-4) Create a view with the following columns[provide the view SQL]
+#### 4) Create a view with the following columns[provide the view SQL]
     - post_code: The Post Code
     - total_places: The number of places in that Post Code
     - total_chairs: The total number of chairs in that Post Code
     - chairs_pct: Out of all the chairs at all the Post Codes, what percentage does this Post Code represent (should sum to 100% in the whole view)
     - place_with_max_chairs: The name of the place with the most chairs in that Post Code
-    -max_chairs: The number of chairs at the place_with_max_chairs
+    - max_chairs: The number of chairs at the place_with_max_chairs

 I have not worked directly with SQL views in the past.
 I have always used queries in my models to display them in a Rails view, or as JSON.
-I'm going to start with a simple Rails method to make sure the query is right (I'll include a model test to ensure the accuracy of the query), and then when I confirm that I will investigate how exactly to create this as a an SQL view.
+I'm going to start with a simple Rails method to make sure the query is right (I'll include a model test to ensure the accuracy of the query), and then when I confirm that I will investigate how exactly to create this as a SQL view.

 I was able to construct an SQL query that created the columns mentioned above.
 I tested it using a model test in Rails for a class method on the StreetCafe object.
 I then used Rails DB to test it out and created an SQL view there.